 I`m a massive fan of offline solutions.
-Whether this is a Password Manager or Authenticator app I have always tried to use applications which were storing all my sensitive data locally on my phone or computer.
+Whether this is a Password Manager or Authenticator app, I have always tried to use applications that were storing all my sensitive data locally on my phone or computer.

 But on this occasion, I did not have a choice.
-I used Authy only because it provided me with a cloud backup option in case I have lost or damaged my phone and had to restore the 2SV codes on another device.
+I used Authy only because it provided me with a cloud backup option if I lost or damaged my phone and had to restore the 2SV codes on another device.

 Luckily this is all behind us.
 Now we can use the Google Authenticator Transfer Accounts option to transfer our Secret Keys to another device quickly and easily.

 When it comes to Yubico Authenticator, things are a bit different.
 There is no need to back up your Yubico Authenticator secret keys as there are no codes on your phone or computer in the first place.

 As I mentioned earlier, Yubico Authenticator generates the 2SV codes only after connecting the Yubikey to the device either via USB port or by tapping the NFC.
 Only then the codes are loaded into the app.